Freddie Knott: Later life

 Knott returned to teaching after the war, working as a preparatory school teacher at Eastbourne, Haywards Heath and Bexhill-on-Sea between 1920 and 1932.
-He then became secretary of Worplesdon Gold Club and then NZ Gold Club - he was a scratch player.
-His wounds prevented his return to "serious cricket", although he played amateur matches for teams such as the Yellowhammers, which he had been a founder member of at Tonbridge School with Leonard Marzetti, and made a further four first-class appearances, three for sides raised by H. D. G. Leveson Gower and once for Sussex County Cricket Club in 1926 and played one match for Kent's Second XI in 1921.
+He then became secretary of Worplesdon Gold Club and then NZ Gold Club – he was a scratch player.
+His wounds prevented his return to "serious cricket", although he played amateur matches for teams such as the Yellowhammers, which he had been a founder member of at Tonbridge School with Leonard Marzetti, and made a further four first-class appearances, three for teams raised by H. D. G. Leveson Gower and once for Sussex County Cricket Club in 1926 and played one match for Kent's Second XI in 1921.

 He lived in Surrey for most of the inter-war period with his wife Joan whom he had married in 1922.
 The couple had two sons.
 At the outbreak of the Second World War Knott was working for a company which dealt with Morris Motors and MG Cars.
 He joined the Royal Army Service Corps and served as an instructor throughout the war with the rank of temporary major.

 Knott died after a short illness in February 1972 at Woking aged 80.
 His brother, John Knott, also played for Oxford and Kent in the inter-war years.